chrisgleissner/jutil/README.md

 1. Wire in the `SqlLog` bean and call `startRecording` which will give you a `SqlRecording`

 This will record all SQL messages sent via any DataSource bean.
-The recording is kept either on heap (accessible via `SqlRecording.getMessages` and various methods in `SqlLog`) or written to the specified OutputStream.
+The recording is kept either on heap (accessible via `SqlRecording.getMessages` and various methods in `SqlLog`) or written to the specified file.
 All SQL is JSON encoded.

-Call `stopRecording` or close the `SqlRecording` instance to stop the recording.
-If recording to a stream, this will flush all messages and close the stream.
+Call `sqlLog.stopRecording(id)` or close a `SqlRecording` instance to stop its recording.

+Even without explicitly starting a recording, there is a default recording which is always active.
+You can get it via `sqlLog.getDefaultRecording()`.
+This default recording can't be stopped, but you can temporarily stop all recording (including for the default recording) by calling `sqlLog.setEnabled(false)`.

 Example:
 ```java